-There’s been quite a bit of confusion as of late as to how long Shopify’s free trials last for.
+There’s been quite a bit of confusion as of late as to how long a Shopify free trial will last.
 There is no definitive answer on the internet, no matter what search engine you use.

-Shopify provides a free trial to those who have interest in e-commerce, giving them a chance to try their platform out.
-Although free trials are hardly a new concept, they remain a great conversion tactic.
+The Shopify free trial is provided to those interested in e-commerce, giving them a chance to try their platform.
+Although a free trial is hardly a new concept, they remain a great conversion tactic.

-Free trials give users a firsthand experience, allowing them to test out the platform and customize it as per their specifications.
-In doing so, users are able to do the following:
+A free trial gives users firsthand experience, allowing them to trial Shopify and test out the platform, and customize it as per their specifications.
+In doing so, users can do the following:

 - Create a site using templates.

 - Fill the store with products (and see what products sell better than others).

 - Try out various collection system features.

 - Familiarize themselves with user settings.

 There’s quite a bit of outdated information out there regarding a Shopify trial, creating substantial confusion.
 Some sellers have claimed that their trials lasted as long as three months.
 This might not be truthful, though, because business models for trial periods generally don’t last that long.